LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-2-(Conditionals-&-Debugging).md

 ### Announcements

+#### For Part-Time Students

 1. Note the due date for the first graded assignment (should be 2 - 4 weeks away).
+   1. Assignment 1 has been broken into 3 parts.
+Check Canvas for the due dates for each part.
 1. The assignment will be active in Canvas soon, and the students will know enough after lesson 2 to begin the first part of the assignment.

+#### For Full-Time Students

+* Welcome to Day 2

 ### Lesson 2 Topics That Require More Attention